Web3 wallet

 Even seasoned traders can make costly mistakes when using USDT on Solana.
 Here are some points to watch out for:

 But velto doesn’t stop at simple transfers.
 It’s also designed for power users who want more from their crypto.
-With Velto, you can swap tokens through integrated aggregators, tap into Solana’s DeFi ecosystem, and manage multiple chains in one place, all while keeping your USDT safe and accessible.
+When you connect your wallet to velto, you can swap tokens through integrated aggregators, tap into Solana’s DeFi ecosystem, and manage multiple chains in one place, all while keeping your USDT in your own wallets and accessible only with your keys.

 The Bottom Line